pmean/build-website/text/07/WhatToMeasure.md

 adopt their general approach.
-The one important issue is the need to balance practical considerations (what can be measured without excessive time and expense) and medical considerations (what is important from the clinician\'s perspective and from the patient\'s perspective).
+The one important issue is the need to balance practical considerations (what can be measured without excessive time and expense) and medical considerations (what is important from the clinician's perspective and from the patient's perspective).

-There\'s an important acronym, POEM, which stands for Patient Oriented Evidence that Matters.
-The POEM philosophy is that patients don\'t care about concentrations of various markers in their blood or what their cells look like under a microscope.
+There's an important acronym, POEM, which stands for Patient Oriented Evidence that Matters.
+The POEM philosophy is that patients don't care about concentrations of various markers in their blood or what their cells look like under a microscope.
 They only care about three things: mortality (will I die?), morbidity (will I go blind?) or quality of life